yakaqi2012/RIPS_2014_BGI_source_code/README.md

 RIPS_2014_BGI_source_code
 =========================

-This is the project code for RIPS2014 BGI team.Have fun with it!
+This is the project code for RIPS2014 BGI team.

+Have fun with it!